communitiesuk/mhclg_svelte_component_library/static/documentation/npm_link_setup-part-2-simplified.md

 - `dev`: Uses the built library (dist folder) or published npm package
 - `dev-src`: Uses the library's source files for live development with hot reload

-### Step 4: Configure your app's vite.config.js
+### Step 4: Configure your app's vite.config.ts

-Replace everything in your vite.config.js with the following code:
+Replace everything in your vite.config.ts with the following code:

 ```js
 // @ts-nocheck